mfcekirdek/Powermeter/README.md

 # Powermeter
 Powermeter is a basic powershell based backdoor/post exploit tool.
 Main functionalities are shown below.
+You can check the video at the bottom of the page.
+Note: It is highly recommended to watch the video at 1080p due to low quality.
+It will be fixed soon :=)

 In main module: